 Since every child should enjoy his/her first encounter with formal education, we use Beginnings from Bob Jones University Press as the curriculum for our kindergarten program.
 This phonics-based material teaches foundational language skills for reading and writing.
 Along with these beginning skills, the teacher will present lessons focusing on reading comprehension, history, science, art, music, and motor skills.
 The Math for Christian Schools work texts assist in the training of thinking skills and in the understanding of math concepts through interactive questioning and discussion.
 Student manipulatives provide learning activities, which better develop mathematical comprehension.
 Bible Truths for Christian Schools offers Bible content from which concepts of Christ-like character are developed.
 Memorization of the 36 verses and 50 catechism questions provides an excellent introduction to Biblical study.

-MUSIC: Music programs are presented a couple of times a year.
+Music programs are presented a couple of times a year.
 Music class is offered at each grade level.
-Beginning band (grades 4 Ė6) allows students to develop their musical talents through any of the major band instruments.
+Beginning band grades 4 –6) allows students to develop their musical talents through any of the major band instruments.

 Junior High & High School